Last Updated on April 13, 2023

 Answers to the most frequently asked questions about the visa bulletin

 What is the Visa Bulletin?

 The visa bulletin serves as a waiting list for foreign nationals whose immigrant visas are subject to a yearly quota.
-It is made up of four charts, two for employment-based immigration and the other two for family-sponsored green cards.
+It comprises four charts, two for employment-based immigration and the other two for family-sponsored green cards.
 Foreign nationals utilize these charts to determine when they are able to file their Form I-485 and related applications.

 Who Publishes the Visa Bulletin and How Frequently?

-The U.S. State Department publishes the visa bulletin every month on their website.
-U.S. Citizenship and Immigration (USCIS) then posts an analysis of this bulletin on their website a few days later to specify which chart foreign nationals should use to determine their filing date.
+The U.S. State Department publishes the visa bulletin every month on its website.
+U.S. Citizenship and Immigration (USCIS) then posts an analysis of this bulletin on its website a few days later to specify which chart foreign nationals should use to determine their filing date.

 When does the Visa Bulletin get updated?

 The visa bulletin is generally updated in the middle of the prior month.
 For example, the chart for May would be issued in mid-April.
 If a foreign national’s priority date is current, according to that chart, he or she could file the I-485 during the month of May.

 What is a Priority Date?